ygtyzccc/authentication-api/README.md

 ## How to run the application without Docker

+Create jwt_security database on PostgreSql on your local ip:5432, then run following commands

 1. Run `mvn clean verify -DskipTests` by going inside each folder to build the applications.
 2. After that run `mvn spring-boot:run` by going inside each folder to start the applications.